 In 2004, Philbin broke the Guinness World's Record for Most Hours on Camera, with a total of 15,188 hours.
 He then celebrated his show's 20th anniversary in national syndication on September 14, 2007, with a special appearance by Kathie Lee Gifford.
 In 2008, he received another Daytime Emmy, this time for Lifetime Achievement.
 The next year, he announced that he would be taking time off from his hosting duties to undergo hip replacement surgery.

 After a coronary heart disease scare triggered by high cholesterol, Philbin has taken on a role as spokesperson for The American Heart Association.
 In 1993, after undergoing angioplasty, Philbin made an exercise video, Regis: My Personal Workout.
 He is also a vocal supporter of his alma mater, Notre Dame, and received an honorary doctor of laws degree from the university in 1999 for his contributions to Notre Dame and South Bend, Indiana, where the school is located.

-Philbin was married to Kay Faylan from 1955-68; the couple had two children, Amy (b.
-1961) and Daniel (b.
-1967).
+Philbin was married to Kay Faylan from 1955-68; the couple had two children, Amy (born in 1961) and Daniel (born in 1967).
 He has referred to his son, born with serious birth defects, as his hero.
-Philbin married Joy Senese in 1970, and they had two daughters, Joanna (b.
-1973) and Jennifer (b.
-1974).
+Philbin married Joy Senese in 1970, and they had two daughters, Joanna (born in 1973) and Jennifer (born in 1974).
 Joy, is a frequent guest co-host on Live and is the host of her own interior-decorating show, Haven.